tabahi/tabahi.github.io/about.md

 As a final year grad student, I have been researching on speech emotion recognition and trying to build a real-time end-to-end analyzer.
+My end goal is to create something that can adapt itself to different languages.
 Here is a demo:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/q02u39fkYAw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>